Young man sits on a windowsill in his apartment looking down at his mobile phone.

 What is a hard inquiry vs. a soft inquiry?

-• Soft Inquiry.
-Soft inquiries will not affect your credit score.
-A soft inquiry (sometimes called a “soft credit pull” or “soft credit check”) is a review of your credit report that isn’t associated with an application for credit.
-When a credit card issuer offers prequalification, for example, they usually conduct a soft credit inquiry.
+• Soft inquiry.
+A soft credit inquiry (sometimes called a “soft credit pull” or “soft credit check”) is any review of your credit report that isn’t associated with a credit application.
+Banks, lenders, property management companies, prospective employers, and others may check your credit report for reasons beyond extending credit.
+When you check your own credit report, you also trigger a soft credit inquiry.

 Did you know?